Point to Point Transport

 For more, visit the website of the industry regulator, the Point to Point Transport Commissioner.

 Point to point transport modes and service offerings have changed dramatically in recent years.

 A new regulatory framework for point to point transport began on 1 November 2017, following a reform process that began in mid-2015.

 In 2020, a review was undertaken to assess whether further structural changes were required, and the Government is currently considering its response the report.

 - Passengers – visit Transport Info.

-- Customers with a disability – visit our Travelling by wheelchair accessible taxi and Taxi Transport Subsidy Scheme webpages.
+- Customers with a disability – visit Travelling by wheelchair accessible taxi and Taxi Transport Subsidy Scheme.

 - Taxi service providers and booking service providers – visit the Point to Point Transport Commissioner website, or call the Industry Contact Centre on 131 727.